rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 There can only be a single Json file in your input folder.
+As some parameters in the Json file link to a time series provided as a CSV, the folder "time_series" should be present in your input folder, as clarified in the next section.

+Time series: time_series folder
+###############################
-As some parameters in the Json file link to a time series provided as a CSV, the folder "time_series" should be present in your input folder and provide all necessary input data that is an timeseries format.
-This can include for example PV generation time series demand time series.
+As some parameters in the Json file or csv files link to a time series provided as a CSV, the folder "time_series" should be present in your input folder and provide all necessary input time series.
+This can include for example PV generation time series and demand time series.
+You can provide them as absolute time series or as normalized time series.
+For the latter, make sure that time series of non-dispatchable sources only contain values between zero and one ([0, 1]).

 Defining an energy system
 -------------------------